 There are 226 days left in the year

 Today's Highlights in History

-On April 19, 1884, Harper's Weekly featured a cartoon about the bipartisan reform team of Theodore Roosevelt and Grover Cleveland.
-(See the cartoon and read an explanation.)
+On May 19, 1888, Harper's Weekly featured a cartoon about temperance legislation in New York.
+(See the cartoon and read an explanation)

 Reference: The New York Times